johnbintz/jasmine-headless-webkit/index.md

 Installation requires Qt 4.7. `jasmine-headless-webkit` has been tested in the following environments:

-* Mac OS X 10.6, with MacPorts Qt and Nokia Qt.mpkg
+* Mac OS X 10.6, with MacPorts Qt, Homebrew Qt and Nokia Qt.mpkg
 * Kubuntu 10.10 and 10.04
 * Ubuntu 11.04 9.10
 * Arch Linux